sidorares/ni/README.md

 ni
 ==

 script to simplify node-inspector debugger workflow.
-Does [steps 1-4](https://github.com/node-inspector/node-inspector#debugging) for you by spawning node with debugger agent, node-inspector server and browser with UI (using [browser-launcher](https://github.com/substack/browser-launcher))
+Does [this](https://github.com/node-inspector/node-inspector#enable-debug-mode) and [this steps](https://github.com/node-inspector/node-inspector#debugging) for you by spawning node with debugger agent, node-inspector server and browser with UI (using [browser-launcher](https://github.com/substack/browser-launcher))

 Installation